NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

   Edge locations are separate from Regions, so you can push content from inside a Region to a collection of Edge locations around the world, in order to accelerate communication and content delivery.
 AWS Edge locations, also run more than just CloudFront.
 They run a domain name service, or DNS, known as Amazon Route 53, helping direct customers to the correct web locations with reliably low latency. here's the key points.
 Number one, Regions are geographically isolated areas, where you can access services needed to run your enterprise.
 Number two, Regions contain Availability Zones, that allow you to run across physically separated buildings, tens of miles of separation, while keeping your application logically unified.
 Availability Zones help you solve high availability and disaster recovery scenarios, without any additional effort on your part, and number three, AWS Edge locations run Amazon CloudFront to help get content closer to your customers, no matter where they are in the world.

 #### What is AWS Elastic Beanstalk used for?
   AWS Elastic Beanstalk is a service that helps you provision Amazon EC2-based environments.
 Instead of clicking around the console or writing multiple commands to build out your network, EC2 instances, scaling and Elastic Load Balancers, you can instead provide your application code and desired configurations to the AWS Elastic Beanstalk service, which then takes that information and builds out your environment for you.
 AWS Elastic Beanstalk also makes it easy to save environment configurations, so they can be deployed again easily.
-AWS Elastic Beanstalk gives you the convenience of not having to provision and manage all of these pieces separately, while still giving you the visibility and control of the underlying resources.
-You get to focus on your business application, not the infrastructure.
-  With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

-Adjust capacity
-Load balancing
-Automatic scaling
-Application health monitoring

-#### What is an instance and its use cases?

 Amazon EC2 instance types(opens in a new tab) are optimized for different tasks.
 When selecting an instance type, consider the specific needs of your workloads and applications.
 This might include requirements for compute, memory, or storage capabilities.
 Each instance type is grouped under an instance family and are optimized for certain types of tasks.
 Instance types offer varying combinations of CPU, memory, storage, and networking capacity, and give you the flexibility to choose the appropriate mix of resources for your applications.
 The different instance families in EC2 are general purpose, compute optimized, memory optimized, accelerated computing, and storage optimized.